dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 * Performs better on some tasks like Computer Vision.
 * Requires huge amounts of training data.

-Image Classification is a common Machine Learning task that allows us to automatically classify images into categories such as:
+Image classification is a specific classification task that allows us to automatically classify images into categories such as:

 * Detecting a human face in an image or not.
 * Detecting cats vs. dogs.